Claude Reiter

-Claude Reiter (born 2 July 1981) is a retired Luxembourgian footballer who most recently played for FC Etzella Ettelbruck as a defender in the National Division.
+Claude Reiter (born 2 July 1981) is a Luxembourgian former footballer who played as a centre-back.

 Club career

 Reiter began his career at local club Rambrouch.
 He moved to Union Luxembourg in 1999.
 In 2005, he was signed by Jeunesse Esch.
 He left Jeunesse for Etzella Ettelbruck in summer 2007.

 International career

 Reiter made his debut for Luxembourg in April 2000, a friendly match against Estonia.
-He scored his first goal for Luxembourg in a As of December 2008, he has earned 37 caps, scoring one goal.
+He scored his first goal for Luxembourg in a 2006 World Cup qualifying match against Russia in 2005.
+In total he earned 37 caps, scoring one goal.